 Training and Public Engagement

 Engaging DC residents and training future water scientists or engineers is part of the mission of the DC WRRI.
-In collaboration with other land grant centers of UDC/CAUSES and School of Engineering and Applied Sciences, we provide students as well as water professionals a formal or an informal training program.
-Informal training program includes customized hands-on lab activities for K-12 and formal training program includes customized certificate professional training programs:
+In collaboration with other land grant centers of UDC/CAUSES and the School of Engineering and Applied Sciences, we provide students as well as young water professionals a formal or informal training program.
+Formal training is provided through graduate and undergraduate water quality courses, whereas the informal training program is offered through customized hands-on lab activities for K-12, and customized certificate professional training programs:

 - Flashflood Management 2018 (International Certificate Program)